Hashtag Web3 / Updated

 - Foundry or Hardhat for smart contract testing

-- Writing comprehensive test suites
+- Writing full test suites

 - Understanding common smart contract vulnerabilities